ganeti/ganeti/doc/design-2.0.rst

 The parameter changes will have impact on the OpCodes, especially on the following ones:

-- ``OpCreateInstance``, where the new hv and be parameters will be sent as dictionaries; note that all hv and be parameters are now optional, as the values can be instead taken from the cluster
+- ``OpInstanceCreate``, where the new hv and be parameters will be sent as dictionaries; note that all hv and be parameters are now optional, as the values can be instead taken from the cluster
 - ``OpQueryInstances``, where we have to be able to query these new